scverse/anndata/docs/tutorials/zarr-v3.md

 ## Dask

-Zarr v3 should be compatible with dask, although the default behavior is to use zarr's chunking for its own.
+Zarr v3 should be compatible with dask, although the default behavior is to use zarr's chunking for dask's own.
 With sharding, this behavior may be undesirable as shards can often contain many small chunks, thereby slowing down i/o as dask will need to index into the zarr store for every chunk.
-Therefore it may be better to customize this behavior by passing `chunks=my_zarr_array.shards` as an argument to the {func}`dask.array.from_zarr` or similar.
+Therefore it may be better to customize this behavior by passing `chunks=my_zarr_array.shards` as an argument to {func}`dask.array.from_zarr` or similar.

 ## GPU i/o